 Help and Support for you

 Due to Coronavirus visiting restrictions, we are currently unfortunately unable to visit the Units to run our regular coffee mornings where we would normally be able to sit and talk with you, make you a hot drink, offer a biscuit and a listening ear from another parent who has had a baby on the units.
 We are very much missing being able to do this, as this is an integral part of the unique support we offer to the families on the units.
-We hope that as soon as it is safe to do so, we will be able to return.
+We hope that as soon as it is safe and practical to do so, we will be able to return.

 In the meantime, if you would like contact us for a chat, either over email, facebook messenger or a telephone or video call, please feel free to contact us on facebook, or by using the Contact Form on our website www.earlybirth.co.uk/contact-us/, or by emailing us at firstname.lastname@example.org.
 You can also talk to the staff who are caring for your baby on the unit at any time.

 We have put together the following list of resources and contact details of various organisations, charities and services that may be able to offer support and help.
 Please note the links lead to external websites, so we have no control over their content.
 We are also unable to directly endorse these organisations and services, but instead suggest you look over them to see if you think they would be a suitable source of help and support for you and to check their contact details are up to date.